-When completing your return, enter the total amount of New Jersey income tax that was withheld from wages, pension, or other payments, as shown on the W-2, W-2G, or 1099 statements you received.
-The "State" box on the W-2 or other statement must indicate that the tax withheld was New Jersey income tax.
-Make sure that your social security number is correctly listed.
-If the social security number is missing or incorrect, you must obtain a corrected statement from your employer or payer to ensure that the payment is properly credited.
+Enter any New Jersey Income Tax that was withheld from your wages, pension, or other payments, on the ""Total New Jersey Income Tax Withheld" line of your tax return.
+These amounts will be shown on the W-2, W-2G, and/or 1099 statements you received.
+The 'State' box on the W-2 or other statement must indicate that the tax withheld was for New Jersey.
+These statements must include your Social Security number.
+If your Social Security number is missing or incorrect, you must get a corrected statement from your employer or payer.

-If you directed that all or part of your overpayment from last year's tax return be credited to your tax liability for this year, include this credit on the same line as the estimated tax payments you made for the year.
+Credit Forward from Last Year's Tax Return.
+If you carried forward all or part of your overpayment from last year's tax return, include this credit on the 'New Jersey Estimated Payments/Credit from 2021 Tax Return' line of your tax return.
 If you received a refund check from last year's tax return, do not include the amount of that refund.

 Extension Payments.
 If you made a payment when you filed your application for an extension, also include that amount on the "New Jersey Estimated Payments/Credit from 2021 Tax Return" line of your tax return.